Hephaestus-Arm/HephaestusArm2/assembly.md

 Plug the smart servo with an ID of 1 into the base part.

 ```
-Protip: Put the cable in before putting motor into base (You'll thank me for this.)
+Protip: Put the cable in before putting motor into base (You'll thank me for this).
-Protip: If your smart is having a hard time fitting make sure you chamfured the end properly
+Protip: If your smart servo is having a hard time fitting make sure you chamfered the end properly.
 ```

 <img src="photos/51.jpg" width="300">
 <img src="photos/50.jpg" width="300">
 <img src="photos/48.jpg" width="300">

-Using the small servo screws too screw the motor in place
+Using the small servo screws to screw the motor in place.

 <img src="photos/47.jpg" width="300">